Icelandic summer is calling you for an adventure. | Check this out!

 The magma chamber is derived from the continental plate meeting of the Mid-Atlantic Ridge.
 Eyjafjallajökull is, therefore, a part of a volcano chain that stretches across Iceland.

-Its nearest and best-known volcano neighbor is Katla which Eyjafjallajökull is thought to be somehow more connected to than other volcanoes as it’s eruptions have generally been followed by eruptions of Katla.
+Its nearest and best-known volcano neighbor is Katla, which Eyjafjallajökull is thought to be somehow more connected to than other volcanoes, as its eruptions have generally been followed by eruptions of Katla.
 Eyjafjallajökull erupted in the years 920 and 1612.

 smoke over Eyjafjallajokull volcano during eruption